The Teddy Bear Project

 Project Description:

-Sharing cultures through a visiting soft toy.Through the exchange of a bear or other soft toy, students create journal entries to share with their partner class.
-The students write diary messages as if they are the visiting bear describing its experiences in the new culture.
-Some of the experiences included lessons learned in school, a visit home with each student, social events, meals and class activities.
-The student work is shared on a weekly basis with the partner class.
-Throughout the school year students are eager to find out what their bear is doing in the visiting country.
+their partner class.
+The students can write these messages as if they are the visiting bear describing its experiences in the new culture or as the host.
+Some of the experiences can include lessons learned in school, a visit home with each student, social events, meals and class activities.
+The work is shared on a regular basis (weekly, monthly, bi-monthly, etc.) with the partner class.
+Throughout the school year, students will find out what their bear is doing in the partner country and learn about its culture.

 When is the project most active?